Edward Dudley Metcalfe: Early life

-Metcalfe was born in Dublin, Ireland, on 16 January 1887, the only son of Edward Metcalfe, member of the Irish General Prisons' Board, and Edith Maud Mary Howard-Hamilton.
+Metcalfe was born in Dublin, Ireland, on 16 January 1887, the only son of Edward Metcalfe and Edith Mary Howard Hamilton.
 He was educated privately and at Trinity College, Dublin.
+To friends and family, he was affectionately called "Fruity".

 Career

-He was commissioned on to the Unattached list for Auxiliary Forces (University Candidate) on 27 May 1907.
+Metcalfe was commissioned on to the Unattached list for Auxiliary Forces (University Candidate) on 27 May 1907.
 He transferred to the Unattached List, Indian Army on 15 August 1908 but to have seniority from 17 August 1907.
 He spent a year attached to the 1st battalion Connaught Rangers in India from 8 November 1908 until, on 8 November 1909, being accepted into the Indian Army and joining 3rd Skinner's Horse.
 He was promoted lieutenant on 17 November 1909.

 He attended the 1911 Delhi Durbar with his regiment, and in 1912 attended the Cavalry School at Saugor.
 On 12 August 1914 he was appointed Adjutant of the Governor's Body Guard, Bombay.